Slow Roll Poker – Have You Heard of it?

 Why Would Anyone Slow Roll?

 It is harder to detect a slow roll online.
 A delayed call could just mean a poor internet connection.
-The player might be answering the door or in a key hand on another table so again, be careful be for you curse your opponent online.
+The player might be answering the door or in a key hand on another table so don’t just to judgement.
+Be careful before you curse your opponent online.

 On the other hand, if the player slow rolls and does a winky face in the chat, you know you’ve just been slow rolled.
 It might be worth taking a note of that player.
 Lets face it, the kind of player to slow roll is the same type of player to make irrational bluffs and show you after.
 There is strategic value to knowing who the slow rollers are.